-Deathbed visions are experienced by individuals very close to death during which they see deceased relatives and luminous beings.
 Such visions share certain characteristics with mystical experiences, such as a strong sense of the sacred and profound peace.
-Deathbed visions are often described as the seeing of radiant lights, scenes of exceptional beauty, and especially, the appearance of beings of light, whose purpose is to escort the soon to be deceased to the afterlife.
+Deathbed visions are often described as the seeing of radiant lights, scenes of exceptional beauty, and especially, the appearance of beings of light.
+These beings are present ready to escort the dying to the afterlife.

 Swedish theologian, scientist, and mystic, Emanuel Swedenborg (1688-1772), wrote in his manuscript Heaven and Hell, that he believed the soul crosses into the “Kingdom of the Spirits.” after death and many radiant spirits stand ready to receive the new arrivals.